 - Regular payments.
 Depending on the type of annuity you choose, you may or may not know the amount of your annuity payouts.
 But you will be able to count on getting a check at the same time each month (or whatever your contract dictates).

 - Money for beneficiaries.
 Many annuities offer guarantees that when you die, your annuity will go to your heirs.
 The amount depends on the death benefit specified in the annuity contract.

 - Protects against losses.
 By definition, it’s theoretically possible to lose every dollar that you invest.
 Some annuities are more like insurance products than investments, because they guarantee that you will at least recoup your initial investment.
 However, that safety comes at a hefty price in terms of fees as well as opportunity costs if the stock market goes up over time.

 - Tax-deferred growth.
 This is a misleading benefit for most people.
 Clark wants you to max out your 401(k), IRA and HSA contributions before thinking about using an annuity as a tax-deferred investment choice.
 It takes a significant amount of capital in order to do that.

 Disadvantages of Annuities

 Here are some of the downsides of agreeing to an annuities contract:

 - Expensive.
-Between fees, commissions, customizations and penalties, annuities tend to do one thing well: extract money from you.
+Between fees, commissions, customizations and penalties, annuities are good at extracting money from you.

 - Likelihood of low return on investment.
 Vanguard’s total stock market index fund charges an annual expense ratio of 0.04%.
 That’s how much you’d pay Vanguard to manage the fund.
 The cost of investing in the same product through an annuity is magnitudes higher than that.
 Even if you make money, there’s a near certainty that your ROI will be worse through an annuity than it will be elsewhere.